ministryofjustice/moj-frontend/docs/components/add-another/_inline-layout.md

 All the items and field labels need to fit on 1 line.
 You can view [GOV.UK guidance on sizing text inputs](https://design-system.service.gov.uk/components/text-input/#use-appropriately-sized-text-inputs).

-#### Using Figma 'slots' to add components
+#### Using Figma 'slots' to add components to it

-Each add another component contains a 'slot' where you put the component's contents.
+Each 'add another' component contains a 'slot' where you put the component's contents.
 'Slots' are a Figma feature, introduced in Spring 2026 to make components more flexible.

 When you put a component into the slot, it might be too narrow or overflow the container.
 This is because the component that you've added keeps its default width rather than filling the space.
 To fix this, do one of the following: